Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Method for maximizing the quantum Fisher information over local Hamiltonians

 We tested our methods for the same states we considered in \SEC{sec:Bilinear}.
 For the $2\times2$ example, on a laptop computer, we could carry out calculations at level $1, 2$ and $3.$ Even level $1$ gave the exact result.
 For the $3\times3$ examples, we could carry out calculations at level $1$ and $2,$ and level $2$ gave the correct result.
 For the $4\times4$ and $6\times6$ examples, the level $1$ calculation gave already the correct result.
 The results are shown in Table~\ref{tab:QuadraticAndWY}.
+A detailed explanation of the method via a concrete example is in \APP{app:FQ_MOMENT_EXAMPLE}.